 The CV shaft replacement market is estimated to be around 10 million shafts a year.
-According to Babcox Market Research, 92 percent of repair shops service CV joints and shafts, and do an average of 8.3 jobs per month.
+According to aftermarket research, 92 percent of repair shops service CV joints and shafts, and do an average of 8.3 jobs per month.
 The average job ticket is $190.65, which implies one one axle shaft is being replaced, not both as if often recommended when a CV joint fails.

 Replacing only one shaft is like a dentist replacing only half of a set of dentures.
 If a CV joint on a high-mileage vehicle has failed, chances are its twin on the opposite side is nearing the end of its service life, too, so both axle shafts should probably be replaced.